mghersher/targeting_algorithm/README.md

 **Guide to interpreting interactive maps:**
 ![Map example](Clusters.png)

 - Village markers are sized in proportion to the number of predicted OOSC.
-Purple markers represent unclustered villages and navy markers represent clustered villages we recommend EG expand into.
+Purple markers represent unclustered villages and navy markers represent clustered villages we recommend the NGO expand into.
 Markers can be clicked to display a textbox with the village name, block name, and cluster ID.
 - Polygons represent the outer border of clusters.
 Polygons are colored such that clusters in the same block are the same color.